How to Get Rid of Weed Smell and the Science Behind It

 Airtight jars are an excellent way to secure pungent weed smells.
 You know the old school tactic where you place a Ziploc bag inside another Ziploc bag with a dryer sheet between them?
 It's time to ditch the baggie and modernize your cannabis "apothecary."
 Thoroughly seal the deal with 420 Jars of various sizes, with screw tops and wide mouths, as well as UV lids to preserve the quality of your cannabis.

-3. Incense: Weed-Smell-Mask of the Ancients and Hippies
+3. Incense: Masking Weed Smell Technique of the Ancients and Hippies

 What's just as pungent as weed smell, if not more?
 Incense.